From topological amplitudes to rescattering dynamics in charmed baryon decays: Phenomenological analysis

 The final-state particles in Eq.~\eqref{q1}, such as $K^{+}$ and $K^{0}$ mesons, can be replaced by excited-state particles $K^{*+}$ and $K^{*0}$ mesons.
 The branching fraction of the $\Lambda^+_c\to \Sigma^+K^{*0}$ mode is twice that of $\Lambda^+_c\to \Sigma^0K^{*+}$ mode according to Eq.~\eqref{q1}.
 In Ref.~\cite{Jia:2024pyb}, the branching fractions for $\Lambda^+_c\to \Sigma^+K^{*0}$ and $\Lambda^+_c\to \Sigma^0K^{*+}$ are calculated to be

-It is found Eq.~\eqref{q1} is violated.
-The fact that the K\"orner-Pati-Woo theorem is violated by rescattering dynamics is also obtained in other decay channels.
-See Refs.~\cite{Li:2020qrh,Han:2021gkl,Hu:2024uia,Jiang:2018oak,Jia:2024pyb,Han:2021azw} for additional cases.
+It is found the K\"orner-Pati-Woo theorem is violated in this case.

-The conclusion that the K\"orner-Pati-Woo theorem is violated by rescattering dynamics can be explained using topological diagrams.
+The conclusion that the K\"orner-Pati-Woo theorem is violated in the rescattering dynamics can be explained using topological diagrams.
 The two diagrams in Fig.~\ref{f3}, which contribute to the $\Lambda^+_c\to \Sigma^0K^+$ and $\Lambda^+_c\to \Sigma^+K^0$ decays, respectively \cite{Wang:2024ztg}.
 They satisfy the relation $E_B=-E_M$ according to the K\"orner-Pati-Woo theorem.
 The long-distance rescattering contributions in $E_B$ and $E_M$ are shown in Fig.~\ref{f4}.
 Note that the two particles generated from the emission diagram $T^{SD}$ rescatter into final-state particles by exchanging a meson in $T \to E_B$ and a baryon in $T \to E_M$, as in Eqs.~\eqref{q4} and \eqref{q5}.
 Considering the color restraints induced by the final color singlets, we have $\delta=\epsilon$ in $T\to E_B$ and $\gamma=\delta=\epsilon$ in $T\to E_M$.
 Thus, $E_B$ is color-favored, and $E_M$ is color-suppressed.
 As a consequence, the equation $E_B=-E_M$ is not valid in this case.

 Let us revisit the proof of the K\"orner-Pati-Woo theorem.
 The key step is that the color indices of $\mathcal{O}(x)$ is antisymmetric if two quarks produced by weak operators enter the low-lying baryon.
 The premise of this statement is that the color of quarks cannot change from production to confinement into a baryon.
+For instance, the relation $E_B=-E_M$ is re-obtained if we assume that gluons cannot change the color of quarks in Fig.~\ref{f4}.
 However, the strong interaction propagators, gluons, form a color octet.
 The color of quarks can change through gluon exchanges.
 This is a loophole in the proof of the K\"orner-Pati-Woo theorem.
-Thus, we prefer that the K\"orner-Pati-Woo theorem is incorrect and cannot to used to reduce topological diagrams in charmed baryon decays.
+The proof of the K\"orner-Pati-Woo theorem \cite{Korner:1970xq,Pati:1970fg} predates the establishment of the quantum chromodynamics \cite{Politzer:1973fx,Gross:1973id}.
+It is possible that the change of quark color was not taken into account at the time.
+Thus, we prefer that the K\"orner-Pati-Woo theorem is illogical and cannot to used to reduce topological diagrams in charmed baryon decays.

 The branching fractions for the $\Lambda_c^+\to \Sigma^0K^+$ and $\Lambda_c^+\to \Sigma^+K^0_S$ modes are measuring by the BESIII collaboration as \cite{BESIII:2022wxj},

 The data seem to support the validity of the K\"orner-Pati-Woo theorem for $B_{c\overline 3}\to B_{8}P$ decays.
 However, the Belle(II) collaboration reported the branching fraction for the $\Lambda_c^+\to \Sigma^0K^+$ decay as \cite{Belle:2022uod}